 Regardless of specialty, a doctor is still a doctor.
 A lawyer is still a lawyer.
 A photographer is a photographer.
 We need specialists in every industry.
 We need the neurosurgeons and the pediatricians.

-So please don’t ever buy into the lie that if you decide weddings aren’t your thing that you’re “just” a portrait photographer.
+So please don’t ever buy into the lie that if you decide weddings aren’t your thing, that you’re “just” a portrait photographer.
 No pediatrician would introduce themselves that way.
+Hi!
+I’m doctor Demos.
+I’m (just) a pediatrician.
 Be proud that you found your vocation, your calling, that you love what you do.
 Then, be the best you can be.
-We know plenty of portrait photographers who are happier and more profitable than wedding ones anyways.
+We know plenty of portrait photographers who are happier and more profitable than wedding photographers anyways.

 If you’re like Amy, though, and your first wedding day is a rush, exhilarating and terrifying all at once, if it feels like a thirst that can’t be quenched, the thing you would do for free if money was no object, then you know.
 Wholeheartedly.
 Dive in and get your feet wet.
 Here’s a free blog series to help get you started to turn weddings into a full time job, and another about shooting your first wedding.